Fractured Magic: Egil Interlude V

 “So,” Roman echoed, “You’re working with Unity.”

-Roman dropped his gaze to the floor, tracing it mindlessly over the patterns of Gareth's geometric rug.
-"Me acting poorly doesn't exempt you from doing the same."
-He gathered the courage to look at his friend again.
-"What were you thinking, Leandros?
-You know what they are."
+At that, Roman only shrugged.
+“Me acting poorly doesn’t exempt you from doing the same.
+What were you thinking, Leandros?
+You know what they are.”

 “You have no claim to my thoughts,” Leandros said coldly, “And no right to my reasons.”

-Roman hated this.
-He suspected Leandros hated it, too, but he saw the resolve in his friend's eyes.
-"No," Roman said sadly.
-"I won't let you stop me, either."
+Roman sighed.
+He hated this.
+He suspected Leandros hated it, too.
+“No, I won’t let you stop me, either.”

-321 Years Ago
+169 Years Ago

-Year of Unity 1549
+Year of Unity 1711

-Egil crept through the underbrush, careful to keep low.
-Strange sounds echoed through the wood ahead—familiar to Egil, but strange in that they didn’t belong in Lyryma Forest.
-They were the sounds of people shouting.
+Egil crept through the underbrush as strange sounds echoed through the wood ahead—familiar to Egil, but strange in that they didn’t belong in Lyryma Forest.

 “Give me your matchbox,” he whispered.

 The boy—young man—jumped at Egil’s sudden appearance, though his expression remained calm.
 It impressed Egil; even faced with imminent death, this one kept his composure.
 In his experience, alfar were good at pretending when it was easy but broke the moment things got difficult.
-Certainly, this young man’s friends were proving that true.
+Certainly, this young man’s friends and their shrieking were proving that true.
 “Pardon?” the alfar whispered back.

 “Who are you?”